 - Early Morning and Late Night Bus Service Pilots (2018)

-- Foxboro Weekday Service Pilot (starting Fall 2019)
+- Foxboro Weekday Service Pilot (started fall 2019)

 How It Works

-Because we are introducing new Red, Orange, and Green line vehicles for more frequent subway service, the pilots currently apply only to bus, ferry, and Commuter Rail.
+Because we are introducing new Red, Orange, and Green line vehicles for more frequent subway service, the last round of pilot submissions applied only to bus, ferry, and Commuter Rail.

-A successful service pilot would require little or no capital investment from the MBTA and feature 1 or more of the following:
+A successful service pilot requires little or no capital investment from the MBTA and features 1 or more of the following: